savob/savobajic.ca/content/projects/personal/esc/esc-v5.md

 # Overview

-I need a new revision of my ESC to accommodate the replacement MOSFET drivers I was able to source.
-I will also use this as an opportunity to fix some of the minor inconveniences I face with V4.
+I needed a new revision of my ESC to accommodate the replacement MOSFET drivers I was able to source as my previous one was out of stock for the foreseeable future.
+I also used this as an opportunity to fix some of the minor inconveniences I faced with V4.

-Currently still finalizing the board and hope to order it in the coming weeks.
+This version was successful, I dare say my **first proper working ESC** - even if a bit limited in some aspects (e.g. a high-ish lower limit on speed).
+The test motor ran perfectly within these limits, ESC and motor remaining in sync as the PWM duty was varied.
+The system responded to command over both I2C and PWM input.
+I was confident I was ready for the proper drone motors!

+Issues quickly surfaced when I moved up to the larger and more powerful motor.
+It appears that the transients induced by the increased power were not well handled by my board: causing brownouts at best, and frying chips at worst.
+This however is a largely hardware problem so I don't foresee much needing to change software wise to address this.

 ## Takeaways